reynoldqi/openiam-docker-compose/2.1/mysql/front-end/README.md

 # One-Tier

-This folder contains an example docker-compose file and instructions on bringing up the entire OpenIAM suite via docker-compose.
+This folder contains an example docker-compose file and instructions on bringing up the OpenIAM UI via docker-compose.

-The database used in this example is MySQL, which will be brought up in a separate docker container

 ## Pre-requisite
 Create an account at docker hub and share that account with the OpenIAM Team.